nakulmitra/java-tutorial/variables/IntroductionToVaraibles.md

 ```

 ## How to Declare Variables in Java
-To declare a variable, you need to specify the data type followed by the variable's name and, optionally, assign a value.
+To declare a variable, we need to specify the data type followed by the variable's name and, optionally, assign a value.
 ### Syntax
 ```
 dataType variableName = value;